shelleyolivia/learn-tutorials/network-documentation/solana/tutorials/sol-blog-dapp.md

 here we have passed the `BLOG_KEY` the same key that we have obtained by initializing the blog.

-Now we will fetch the all the posts created on our Blog. if you remember the Rust program we have attach the previous post id the the current post, here we will use the previous post id to iterate over the list of posts. to do so first we will create a function that finds the post of given post id.
+Now we will fetch all the posts created on our Blog.
+If you remember the Rust program, we have attached the previous post id to the current post, here we will use the previous post id to iterate over the list of posts.
+To do so, we will create a function that finds the post of a given post id.

 ```js
 const getPostById = async (postId) => {